 There really is “power in the pen”.
-The person who takes notes and then drafts and distributes the Meeting Record is demonstrating leadership.
+The person who takes note on meeting and then drafts and distributes the Meeting Record is demonstrating leadership.
 Deciding how what happened in a meeting is to be memorialized is a power move.
 Those who want to be leaders and who want to be powerful will find that owning and driving the process to produce Meeting Records is the way to go!

 Every meeting has three kinds of outputs: Action Items, Insights, and Decisions.
 It doesn’t matter so much who said what and when they said it.
 What matters is what all those in attendance agreed to along these three dimensions.